petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 # Web Content API Basics

-Using Liferay DXP's REST and GraphQL services, you can create and manage structured content on your site.
+Using Liferay DXP REST services, you can create and manage structured content on your site.
 Structured content refers to [web content articles](../web-content-articles/creating-web-content-articles.md) that use a [web content structure](../web-content-structures.md) to enforce a consistent format and organization by defining the specific fields and information required for each article, such as author, summaries, and other relevant content elements.

 !!! note
     While you can use a structure with a [web content template](../web-content-templates/creating-web-content-templates.md) to render structured content, a template is not required for creating structured content.